rtCamp/docs.rtcamp.com/easyengine/index.md

 ---
-title: "EasyEngine"
+title: "easyengine"
 ---

-**EasyEngine** (ee) is a linux shell-script to manage your WordPress-Nginx websites on Ubuntu and Debian server.
+**easyengine** (ee) is a linux shell-script to manage your WordPress-Nginx websites on Ubuntu and Debian server.

 # The Easy Part!

-	# Install EasyEngine 3.0
+	# Install easyengine 3.0
 	wget http://rt.cx/eebeta && sudo bash install

 	# Install WordPress on example.com